jaq-the-cat/sharekitten/README.md

 - Clone the repo with `git clone https://github.com/jaq-the-cat/sharekitten`

-- Edit the .env file with your desired configurations and set the path where the database and files will be stored
+- Edit the `src/config.ts` and `.env` files with your desired configurations

 - Setup the SQLITE3 database with `yarn db-init`